GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If builders built houses the way programmers built programs, the first woodpecker to come along would destroy civilization.
+> ### On two occasions I have been asked [by members of Parliament]: "Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?"
+I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question.
 >
-> ~ *Gerald Weinberg*
+> ~ *Charles Babbage*

 ---
 ## 🏎 Quick Facts